prodzpod/RadiantMalignance/README.md

 - [DiscordRichPresence](https://thunderstore.io/package/Cuno/DiscordRichPresence/): Removes log spam.
 - togglable tweak to H3AD-5T v2, removes cooldown and stack increases damage instead. also affects [Empyrean Braces](https://thunderstore.io/package/PlasmaCore3/Forgotten_Relics/).
 - Ability to see all artifacts, as well as display hints.
 (Vanilla artifact hints from [RoR2 Wiki](https://riskofrain2.fandom.com/wiki/Artifact_Hints)).
 Hint level configurable.
+- [PassiveAgression](https://thunderstore.io/package/RandomlyAwesome/PassiveAgression/): Fixes puncuations and capitalizations on skill, and removes "None" for Engineer's passive (why would you Not have a buff).

 ### Logbook
 Added logbook entries for missing things. may change as mods gets updates.